Impact of Employee Engagement on Productivity

 Ask for Feedbacks

-It is always better to seek employee feedback from every employee to work proficiently on their part.
-The tools for collecting feedback make it easier to know how everyone thinks of a certain thing.
+It is always better to seek employee feedback to work proficiently.
+The tools for collecting feedback make it easier to know how everyone thinks of something.

 The taking of feedback can bring revolution to the company as honest feedback highlights the good with bad habits and processes, setting up a room for improvement and increasing chances for employee engagement.

-When there is micromanagement, employees feel controlled and hesitate to set themselves free for work.
+When micromanagement, employees feel controlled and hesitate to set themselves free for work.

 Eradicating micromanagement includes empowering employees, increasing engagement levels, and understanding that the purpose of work is results and employee engagement.

 How often are good works recognized and encouraged in your company?
 One of the ways to increase the engagement of employees is by rewarding and praising the efforts of a team or a hard worker.